-- 212. A Shipper User, or a Reservation Party45, may apply for Firm Interconnection Point Capacity above the prevailing level of Technical Interconnection Point Capacity, at an IP ASEP, by entering into an IP PARCA.
-Provision of a demand indication pursuant to paragraph 216, is the method by which the Shipper User or Reservation Party can participate in the IP PARCA process.
-National Grid will not release Funded Incremental Obligated Entry Capacity, at an IP ASEP, by any other process. - 213.
-The Licence defines a default lead-time for the release of Funded Incremental Obligated Entry Capacity at an IP ASEP, of 24 months from the first day of the next month (see paragraphs 117 to 120) following allocation of that capacity46.
+- 203. A Shipper User, or a Reservation Party, may apply for Firm Interconnection Point Capacity above the prevailing level of Technical Interconnection Point Capacity, at an IP ASEP, by entering into an IP PARCA.
+Provision of a demand indication pursuant to paragraph 207, is the method by which the Shipper User or Reservation Party can participate in the IP PARCA process.
+National Grid will not release Funded Incremental Obligated Entry Capacity, at an IP ASEP, by any other process. - 204.
+The Licence defines a default lead-time for the release of Funded Incremental Obligated Entry Capacity at an IP ASEP, of 24 months from the first day of the next month (see paragraphs 119 to 122) following allocation of that capacity.
 By entering into an IP PARCA, National Grid and the customer can undertake a significant proportion of the necessary Works, e.g. planning, environmental and design activities, before the Shipper User (or Nominated User) is required to commit to being allocated the reserved Interconnection Point Capacity.
-This will minimise the risk of: - (a) a Shipper User being required to make a significant commitment before their project is ready; - (b) physical capacity, to make Funded Incremental Obligated Entry Capacity available, being delivered after it is required by the Shipper User47; and - (c) National Grid undertaking unnecessary Works. - 214.
-Each IP ASEP must be included in the Licence by the appropriate date before Interconnection Point Capacity can be reserved or allocated pursuant to an IP PARCA. - 215.
-The appropriate date for an IP ASEP to be included in the Licence as required by paragraph 214 is - (a) In respect of an IP PARCA, the date a revenue driver is required to be included in the Licence in accordance with the Generic Revenue Driver Methodology Statement; or - (b) in respect of an IP PARCA, where (a) does not apply, the day before any Reserved Entry Capacity is due to be allocated .
+This will minimise the risk of: - (a) a Shipper User being required to make a significant commitment before their project is ready; - (b) physical capacity, to make Funded Incremental Obligated Entry Capacity available, being delivered after it is required by the Shipper User; and - (c) National Grid undertaking unnecessary Works. - 205.
+Each IP ASEP must be recognised by the Licence, in accordance with the requirements of Special Condtion 5F, by the appropriate date before Interconnection Point Capacity can be reserved or allocated pursuant to an IP PARCA. - 206.
+The appropriate date for an IP ASEP to be recognised by the Licence, as required by paragraph 202 is - (a) In respect of an IP PARCA, the date a revenue driver is required to be included in the Licence in accordance with the Generic Revenue Driver Methodology Statement; or - (b) in respect of an IP PARCA, where (a) does not apply, the day before any Reserved Entry Capacity is due to be allocated .
 This process may take several months so it is important that potential customers contact National Grid as early as possible.